emqx/MQTTX/docs/manual.md

 3. Sending and receiving of messages

    After the `Topic` is successfully subscribed, you can test the sending and receiving of messages.
 Fill in the `Topic` information you just subscribed to in the lower right corner of the page.
 You can select the values of `QoS`, `Retain`, input `payload`, and click the send button on the far right to send a message to the `Topic` you just subscribed.
 After sending successfully, you can immediately receive the message just sent.
-Note that in the message box, the right column is the sent message, and the left column is the received message.
-MacOS users can use the `command + enter` shortcut to quickly send messages, and other users can use the `control + enter` shortcut to do that.
+Note that in the message box, the right column is the sent message, and the left column is the received message. macOS users can use the `command + enter` shortcut to quickly send messages, and other users can use the `control + enter` shortcut to do that.

    Through the `payload` option in the message bar, the messages can quickly be converted into multiple formats, such as `Base64`, `Hex`,`JSON` and `Plaintext`.